Your Contract Relationship Manager is your primary point of contact.

 E: maintenance.admin@forensicare.vic.gov.au

-The Redevelopment team is responsible for Forensicare’s capital works projects, such as the current hospital expansion currently underway.
+Responsible for Forensicare’s capital works projects, such as the current hospital expansion currently underway

 Office hours: 9:00am – 5:00pm, Monday to Friday